Archive

 Planets and the Moon on a single night

-Planets and the Moon at sunset and sunrise of a single night starting with sunset on the right on June 3, 2020.
-The night ends on the left with sunrise on the 4th.
-The closeness of Jupiter and Saturn in the morning sky unfortunately overlays planets and labels.
+Planets and the Moon at sunset and sunrise of a single night starting with sunset on the right on September 23, 2020.
+The night ends on the left with sunrise on the 24th.
 Click on the image to enlarge.
 Created using my LookingUp program.

-This is Ephemeris for Wednesday, May 27th.
-Today the Sun will be up for 15 hours and 14 minutes, setting at 9:17, and it will rise tomorrow at 6:02.
-The Moon, 2 days before first quarter, will set at 1:49 tomorrow morning.
+This is Bob Moler with Ephemeris for Wednesday, September 9th.
+Today the Sun will be up for 12 hours and 48 minutes, setting at 8:03, and it will rise tomorrow at 7:16.
+The Moon, 1 day before last quarter, will rise at 11:48 this evening.

 The event times given are for the Traverse City/Interlochen area of Michigan.
 They may be different for your location.